Your doctor will start with a review of your personal and family medical history and a physical examination.

 Malignant tumors and other cancers associated with neurofibromatosis are treated with standard cancer therapies, such as surgery, chemotherapy and radiation therapy.
-Early diagnosis and treatment are the most important factors resulting in good outcome.
+Early diagnosis and treatment are the most important factors contributing to a good outcome.

 Managing pain is an important part of treatment for schwannomatosis.
 Your doctor might recommend:

 - Tricyclic antidepressants such as amitriptyline

 - Serotonin and norepinephrine reuptake inhibitors such as duloxetine (Cymbalta, Drizalma Sprinkle)

 - Epilepsy medications such as topiramate (Topamax, Qudexy XR, Trokendi XR) or carbamazepine (Carbatrol, Tegretol, others)

 Coping and support

 Caring for a child with a chronic condition such as neurofibromatosis can be a challenge.
-It may help to keep in mind that many children with neurofibromatosis grow up to live healthy lives with few, if any, complications.
+But many children with neurofibromatosis grow up to live healthy lives with few, if any, complications.

 To help you cope:

 - Find a primary care doctor you can trust and who can coordinate your child's care with other specialists.
 The Children's Tumor Foundation has an online tool to help you find a neurofibromatosis specialist in your area.

 - Join a support group for parents who care for children with neurofibromatosis, ADHD, special needs or chronic illnesses in general.